DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Research, 2013.

-Blanchard, C.A. *Return to Country: The Aboriginal Homelands Movement in Australia*.
-Canberra: The House of Representatives Standing Comittee on Aboriginal Affairs, 1987.
+Blanchard, C.A. *Return to Country: The Aboriginal Homelands Movement in Australia*, Canberra: The House of Representatives Standing Committee on Aboriginal Affairs, 1987.

 Brady, F.R., L.E.
 Dyson and T. Asela. *Indigenous Adoption of Mobile Phones and Oral Culture*, Cultural Attitudes Towards Communication and Technology, Perth: Murdoch University, 2008.

 Brady, F., L.E.
-Dyson and Wujal Wujal Aboriginal Shire Council, *Report to Wujal Wujal Aboriginal Shire Council on Mobile Technology in the Bloomfield River Valley*, 2009.
+Dyson and Wujal Wujal Aboriginal Shire Council. *Report to Wujal Wujal Aboriginal Shire Council on Mobile Technology in the Bloomfield River Valley*, 2009.

 Brasche, I. and I. Harrington.
 ‘Promoting Teacher Quality and
 Continuity: Tackling the Disadvantages of Remote Indigenous Schools in the Northern Territory’, *Australian Journal of Education* 56.2 (2012):
-110-25.
+110-125.

 Broadband for the Bush Alliance. *Rethinking the Indigenous Communications Program,* policy paper, 2013.

 Brown, S. A., V. Venkatesh and H. Bala.
 ‘Household Technology Use:
-Integrating Household Life Cycle and the Model of Adoption of Technology in Households’, *The Information Society* 22.4 (2006): 205-18.
+Integrating Household Life Cycle and the Model of Adoption of Technology in Households’, *The Information Society* 22.4 (2006): 205-218.

-Byrnes, J. ‘Aboriginal Learning Styles and Adult Education: Is a Synthesis Possible’, *Australian Journal of Adult and Community Education* 33.3 (1993): 157-71.
+Byrnes, J. ‘Aboriginal Learning Styles and Adult Education: Is a Synthesis Possible?’, *Australian Journal of Adult and Community Education* 33.3 (1993): 157-171.

-Carlson, B. ‘The “New Frontier”: Emergent Indigenous Identities and Social Media’ in M. Harris, M. Nakata and B. Carlson (eds) *The Politics of Identity: Emerging Indigeneity*, Sydney: University of Technology Sydney E-Press, 2013, pp. 147-168.
+Carlson, B. ‘The “New Frontier”: Emergent Indigenous Identities and Social Media’ in M. Harris, M. Nakata and B. Carlson (eds.) *The Politics of Identity: Emerging Indigeneity*, Sydney: University of Technology Sydney E-Press, 2013, pp. 147-168.